prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 + How do we account for the fact that some semantic clusters are more important than others?
 One solution might be to weight the clusters (i.e., compute weighted precision and weighted recall).
 We could weight the clusters by relevance grade, i.e., "relevant" tweets get a weight of one and "highly-relevant" tweets get a weight of two.
 Thus, clusters with many highly-relevant tweets will get a higher weights.
 + Which tweet is the best exemplar of a given cluster?
 It might be desirable from the user perspective to see the earliest tweet in each cluster (i.e., the cluster representative).
 However, for simplicity, in this year's TTG task, any tweet from the same semantic cluster is considered equivalent and receives the same credit.
 That is, retrieving the last tweet will yield the same score as retrieving the first tweet.
 We could institute some type of temporal penalty, or as an alternative, we could simply punt on the problem for this year.
++ What do we do about unjudged tweets?
+We will treat as not relevant.

 ### 5. External and Future Evidence